-Outlines how we plan to achieve Good Environment Status (GES) in our seas by 2020.
+Outlines how we plan to achieve and maintain Good Environment Status (GES) in our seas.

 This is a requirement of the Marine Strategy Regulations 2010.
 It is derived from the Marine Strategy Framework Directive.